System Shock 2: Intellectual property debacle and re-release

-At about the same time, Stephen Kick of Night Dive Studios had been seeking to license the System Shock property as to create System Shock 3.
-Star Insurance had not been willing to grant that license but did agree to allow Night Dive Studios to bring System Shock 2 to modern systems.
+At about the same time, Stephen Kick of Nightdive Studios had been seeking to rerelease System Shock 2 on Windows, and Star Insurance provided him with the rights to do so.
 Shortly after getting this approval, the NewDark patch had been released, and Kick attempted to contact "Le Corbeau" to discuss the use of their patch, but the user was impossible to contact.
 Kick decided to approach GOG.com for a timed-exclusive release on their digital distribution website in February 2013, where the game was the most requested to be added to the catalog.
 This version, considered by GOG.com to be a "collector's edition", included the "Le Corbeau" NewDark patch.
 In addition, the updates allow user-made modifications to be applied more seamlessly.
 The release also contains additional material such as the game's soundtrack, maps of the Von Braun, and the original pitch document for the game.
 The update rights also allowed a Mac OS X version of System Shock 2 to be subsequently released on June 18, 2013, through GOG.com.
-The title was later also available on Steam on May 10, 2013.
-In April 2014 a Linux version was also released.
-"Le Corbeau" has continued to update the game since 2012, with their patches being incorporated into the versions that Night Dive distributes through GOG.com and Steam.
+The title became available on Steam on May 10, 2013.
+In April 2014, a Linux version was also released.
+Both the OS X and Linux versions run through Wine.
+"Le Corbeau" has continued to update the game since 2012, with their patches being incorporated into the versions that Nightdive distributes through GOG.com and Steam.

-Since then, Night Dive Studios also acquired the rights to System Shock, releasing an enhanced version of the game in September 2015.
+Since then, Nightdive has acquired the rights to System Shock, releasing an enhanced version in September 2015.
 Kick has reported they have acquired full rights to the series since then.